schmidtfa/pyrasa/README.md

 ### How to Contribute

 Contributions to PyRASA are welcome!
 Whether it's raising issues, improving documentation, fixing bugs, or adding new features, your help is appreciated.

+To file bug reports and/or ask questions about this project, please use the [Github issue tracker](https://github.com/schmidtfa/pyrasa/blob/main/issues).

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to get involved.
+Please refer to the [CONTRIBUTING.md](https://github.com/schmidtfa/pyrasa/blob/main/CONTRIBUTING.md) file for more information on how to get involved.

 ### Reference